-The securities that will be considered eligible for sustainable investment are securities of corporate issuers and asset-backed securities ("ABS").
+The securities that will be considered eligible for sustainable investment are securities of corporate issuers and asset backed securities ("ABS").
 For ABS, the assessment will be based on the sponsor of the ABS or on the collateral backing the ABS.

-More information about the methodology is available on https://am.vontobel.com/view/TFS-SIF#documents, under "Sustainability Related Disclosures".
+More information about the methodology to determine a sustainable investment is available on https://am.vontobel.com/view/TFGUB#documents, under "Sustainability Related Disclosures".